lowtze/latin-books/Julia - Reed/Reed - Julia.md

 woman.

 Martins, -a, -um � belonging to
-Mars : Campus Martius � a
+Mars: Campus Martius � a
 strip of land near the Tiber,
-where the Romans met.
+where the Rōmāns met.

 nato, 1 � I swim.
 perterreo, 2 � I frighten.